quicwg/wg-materials/interim-17-10/minutes.md

 Jeff says that this is separate from the level of intelligence in the decoder

-Ian agress, these are orthoganal.
+Ian agrees, these are orthogonal.

 Jana agrees that this callback would be incredibly useful.
 He also notes that the explicit deletion requires work.
 If there is complex code that gets exercises rarely, that makes him concerned.